fusioncharts/dev_centre_docs/chart-guide/chart-configurations/trend-lines-and-zones.md

 Click [here](http://jsfiddle.net/fusioncharts/Lwhvy97s/ "@@open-newtab") to edit the above chart.

-## Customize trend lines and trend zones
+## Customize Trend Lines and Trend Zones

 Use the following attributes to customize trend lines and trend zones: